 - Saalfelden Leogang Skicircus has five ski schools with approximately 250 ski instructors, including snowboarding, cross-country and children’s ski instruction.

-- Private ski lessons (1-2 people) start from €65 for one hour in the morning and €55 for one hour in the afternoon.
+- Private ski lessons start from €65 for one hour in the morning and €55 for one hour in the afternoon.
 A full day of instruction is €230.

-How much does it cost to Ski in Salzburg (Saalfelden Leogang)?
+How much does it cost to Ski in Salzburg Skicircus?

-- The costs for a Salzburg Superskicard starts from €55 per day, up to €290 for 7 days.
-This is a more economical option for those wanting to ski in a variety of areas.
+- The costs for a Salzburg Superskicard starts from €55 per day, up to €290 for seven days – a more economical option for those wanting to ski in a variety of areas.

 - A ski bus operates in Leogang and Fiberbrunn to particular cable cars.
 Check your local timetable for scheduled stops, time and routes.